 Alternative C—Flagship Management is the environmentally preferred alternative.
 This alternative is comprised of the broadest range and highest levels of implementation of natural resource management programs and activities.
 Although this alternative would result in the greatest level of short-term adverse impacts caused by the various management activities, it would result in the greatest beneficial impacts and improved conditions for numerous resource areas.

 The U.S. Department of Interior (USDOI) and USEPA commented on the final NRP and EIS.
-The USDOI continued to support Alternative C—Flagship Management for providing greater opportunities for natural resource management, recovery, and protection.
+The USDOI continued to support Alternative C—Flagship Management for providing greater opportunities for natural resource management, recovery, and Start Printed Page 57102protection.
 USDOI also encouraged TVA to provide greater transparency on future resource stewardship funding.
 USEPA continued to support Alternative C, but accepted TVA's preference for Alternative D. USEPA also requested that TVA better engage minority and low-income communities during the implementation of the NRP.